abezr/climate-negotiaiton/README.md

 ## First Impressions

 I'm genuinely grateful for the opportunity to learn about ComplexChaos.
 After studying the materials, watching the demos, and reading the coverage — I found myself increasingly excited about what you're building.
+This is the kind of company I want to grow with.

-But I also want to be direct about what I see — both the strengths and the areas where I'd focus energy if I joined.
+But I also want to be direct about what I see — both the strengths and the areas where I'd want us to focus energy together.

 ---